Tschermakite: Physical properties

-A hand specimen of tschermakite is green to black in color; its streak will be greenish white.
+A hand specimen of tschermakite is green-to-black in color; its streak will be greenish white.
 It can be transparent to translucent and has a vitreous luster.
 Tschermakite shows the characteristic amphibole perfect cleavage on [110].
 Its average density is 3.24, with a hardness of 5–6; its fracture will be brittle to conchoidal.
 In thin section its optic sign and 2V angle cover a wide range and are not very useful for identification.
 It shows a distinct pleochroism in browns and greens.

 Special characteristics

-Much discussion and experimentation on Tschermakite has been in relation to it being synthesized along with other calcic-amphiboles to determine the stoichiometric and barometric constraints of the various amphibole solid solutions series.
-Because of the (Mg, Fe, Ca),Si<->Al, Al tschermak cation exchange that is fundamental to not only the amphibole group but also the pyroxenes, micas and chlorites (Najorka and Gottschalk, 2003) (Ishida and Hawthorne, 2006).
-Tschermakite has been synthesized in numerous experiments along with its ternary solid solution end members tremolite and cummingtonite in order to relate its varying compositions to a specific P and T. The thermodynamic data that results from these tests helps to calculate further geothermobarometric equations in both synthesized and natural forms of a variety of minerals.
+Much discussion and experimentation on tschermakite has been in relation to it being synthesized along with other calcic-amphiboles to determine the stoichiometric and barometric constraints of the various amphibole solid solution series.
+Because of the (Mg, Fe, Ca), Si↔Al, Al tschermak cation exchange that is fundamental to not only the amphibole group but also the pyroxenes, micas, and chlorites (Najorka and Gottschalk, 2003; Ishida and Hawthorne, 2006).
+Tschermakite has been synthesized in numerous experiments along with its ternary solid solution endmembers tremolite and cummingtonite in order to relate its varying compositions to a specific P and T. The thermodynamic data that results from these tests helps to calculate further geothermobarometric equations in both synthesized and natural forms of a variety of minerals.